 Override the configured quota

-The Endpoints dashboard displays the quota configured for each method in your API.
+The Endpoints Services page displays the quota configured for each method in your API.
 If needed, you can override the configured limit for a specific consumer project.
 To set an override, you need to enter the project number of the consumer project on the Endpoints Services page.
 If you are not a member of the consumer project that you want to override, you need to contact someone who is a member to obtain the project number.